umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Team-Members/index.md

 * Admin: Has access to everything on a Project.
 An admin can Delete a project, and only admins can edit the Team (adding/removing other team members and changing permissions).
 An admin can deploy using Portal and has access to git.

-* Write: A team member with Write permissions can do everything on a Project except Delete, Rename and edit Team.
+* Write: A team member with Write permissions can do everything on a Project except Delete and edit Team.
 A user with Write permissions is able to Deploy through the Portal and they have access to Development and Staging environments and the git repositories

 * Read: A team member with Read permissions can only view the Project in the Portal, and is not able to Deploy or change anything on the Project through the Portal.